Calcium pyrophosphate dihydrate crystal deposition disease: Treatment

 Because any medication that could reduce the inflammation of CPPD bears a risk of causing organ damage, treatment is not advised if the condition is not causing pain.

 For acute pseudogout, treatments include intra-articular corticosteroid injection, systemic corticosteroids, non-steroidal anti-inflammatory drugs (NSAIDs), or, on occasion, high-dose colchicine.
 In general, NSAIDs are administered in low doses to help prevent CPPD.
 However, if an acute attack is already occurring, higher doses are administered.
 If nothing else works, hydroxychloroquine or methotrexate may provide relief.

 Research into surgical removal of calcifications is underway, however, this still remains an experimental procedure.

-There is currently no treatment for non-invasive removal of these crystals, once they are deposited.
+NSAIDs, Colchicine, and methotrexate may provide initial relief.
+There is currently no treatment for non-invasive removal of these crystals once they are deposited.
 Attempts to dissolve crystals in situ using enzymes turned up to be a "clinical failure".
 New, innovative methods using catalytic peptides are in development.

 Epidemiology

 The condition is more common in older adults.

 CPPD is estimated to affect 4% to 7% of the adult populations of Europe and the United States.
 Previous studies have overestimated the prevalence by simply estimating the prevalence of chondrocalcinosis, which is found in many other conditions as well.

 It may cause considerable pain, but it is never fatal.
 Women are at a slightly higher risk than men, with an estimated ratio of occurrence of 1.4:1.